ND-fIREBall/TROPIC/README.md

 # File list
-TROPIC.py		  : The main file to be executed with Python 3 via the command-line TROPIC_User_guide : A short user guide detailing how to use TROPIC 168Erexample.csv  : An example input file containing some transitions from 168Er 172Ybexample.csv  : An example input file containing some transitions from 172Er
+TROPIC.py		  : The main file to be executed with Python 3 via the command-line

+TROPIC_User_Guide : A short user guide detailing how to use TROPIC

+168Er_example.csv  : An example input file containing some transitions from 168Er

+172Yb_example.csv  : An example input file containing some transitions from 172Er